 I bought a new radio for my venerable 2002 Honda Civic this weekend.
 I want to be able to listen to security podcasts on my commute, which wasn’t practical with my factory radio.
-So, off to the nearest car audio shop (Custom Sounds) I went.
+So, off to the nearest car audio shop (Custom Sounds) I went, skipping both Best Buy and Audio Express.
 I looked at a couple of $119 decks, then the salesman mentioned an Alpine HD radio deck for $129, and a Sony deck with Bluetooth for $149.
 Bluetooth didn’t really interest me much, but HD radio seemed worth the extra $10.
 To me, the secondary HD stations seem more interesting than the primary ones.
 Then again, I’m the guy who skips right past the hits on U2’s The Joshua Tree and cues up “Red Hill Mining Town.”
 The stuff I really like generally doesn’t do all that well on mainstream radio.

 But my main motivation was to get a radio with a USB port, so I can snarf down a few hours’ worth of podcasts every week to a USB thumb drive, plug it in, and stay in touch with the security world.
 Total overkill for an Alpine, but like the salesman said, Alpines aren’t crazy expensive anymore like I remember them being in the early 1990s.